AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/background-work.md

 Sometimes background services are being killed (including accessibility services, which then need re-enabling) every time you turn the screen off.
 So far, a workaround for this is:

-Go to “Security Centre” > tap on "Privacy Permissions" > "Startup manager" and allow AdGuard app to run in background.
+Go to “Security Centre” > tap "Privacy Permissions" > "Startup manager" and allow AdGuard app to run in background.

 Other solutions: